TunaCici/Lexus/GITSETUP.md

 ### Doing some changes and submitting them
 Up until this point everything we did was one-time only.
 We do not need to these step everytime we want to do something for the project.

+Before each coding session we should refresh our project files just in case.
+This way we will have the latest project files.
+We can do this refreshing by clicking on the circular icon at the bottom-left.
+If it asks anything just say yes.

 After writing some code and adding files we need to submit it to Github.
 Submitting has two steps *comitting* and *pushing*.

 *Commiting* is basically saying Git that this file is ready for the upload.